composer/composer/doc/06-config.md

 security risk and is NOT recommended.
 The better way is to enable the php_openssl extension in php.ini.

+## secure-http

+Defaults to `true`.
+If set to true only HTTPS URLs are allowed to be downloaded via Composer.
+If you really absolutely need HTTP access to something then you can disable it, but using [Let's Encrypt](https://letsencrypt.org/) to get a free SSL certificate is generally a better alternative.

 ## cafile

 Location of Certificate Authority file on local filesystem.
 In PHP 5.6+ you